loremipsum/mocking-hans/README.md

 ```

 5. It's recommended to install the [ts-node-dev](https://www.npmjs.com/package/ts-node-dev) package which automatically
+reloads Hans on changes and makes it possible to start Hans without previously need to compile TypeScript.
+Install the
-reloads Hans on changes.
-Install the package and extend your `scripts` in your `package.json` by:
+package and extend your `scripts` in your `package.json` by:

 ```json
 "scripts": {